ublue-os/website/docs/images/bazzite/FAQ.md

 ### AppImage

 AppImages can be installed by downloading any file with an `.AppImage` extension.
 These are usually found on a project's website, [Appimage Hub](https://www.appimagehub.com/) or if you install [Appimage Pool](https://flathub.org/apps/io.github.prateekmedia.appimagepool).
-Then giving the AppImage application executable permssions in the file's properties to run.
+Then giving the AppImage application executable permssions in the file's properties so the application can run properly.

 !!!
 Note
     AppImages are not supported in other Universal Blue images.